 - Put your hood on.
 The idea that 40-some-percent of your body heat escapes through your head is a myth, but some heat does escape and, with blood vessels so close to the surface, your head is one of the first body parts to let you know how cold it is out there.
 Just putting your hiking jacket's hood on over your hat adds an extra layer of insulation and protection over your delicate noggin.

 - Cinch the fasteners at the wrists and hem of your jacket.
 This stops cold drafts and traps more air inside the jacket, where it'll quickly be warmed by your body heat.
+Double-check to make sure your pit zips and any other ventilation zips are fully closed.

 - Drink lots of water.
 Surprise, surprise!
 Staying well-hydrated helps you keep warm.
 Cold winter air usually means dry air, so go ahead and tank up -- just don't overdo it.
+I like to keep a collapsible water bottle inside my jacket, where my body heat keeps it warm.
+If you do this, triple-check that it can't leak all over you!

 - Fuel your fire.
 Eating lots of calorie-rich food gives your body the fuel it needs to generate more body heat.
 A winter hike is not the time or place to pursue a diet -- go ahead and fuel up with foods rich in healthy fats.

 - Take your clothes off ...before you start to sweat, that is.
-Sweat is your body's built-in cooling mechanism and it works very well, so you want to adjust your layers before sweat kicks in.
+Sweat is your body's built-in cooling mechanism and it works very well, so you want to adjust your layers before it kicks in.
 A short pause to pull off one layer of clothing or open ventilation zippers is all it takes to head sweat off at the pass; once things cool down or you go back to hiking at a slower pace, you can just put that extra layer back on.

 I'd love to know: What's your favorite trick for keeping warm on the trail?
 Leave a comment!